-- 1 Disconnect the speaker cable from the system board [1]. - 2 Unroute and remove the speaker cable from the routing guides on palm rest and keyboard assembly [2].
+- 1 Disconnect the speaker cable from the system board [1]. - 2 Peel the tape that secures the speaker cables to the palm rest and keyboard assembly [2]. - 3 Unroute and remove the speaker cable from the routing guides on palm rest and keyboard assembly [3].

-3 Lift the speakers, along with the cable, off the palm rest and keyboard assembly.
+4 Lift the speakers, along with the cable, off the palm rest and keyboard assembly.